 Anyone who has spent some time applying epoxies has come across this all toο familiar picture.
-Little pinholes in the floor.
+Little pinholes visible on the surface caused by bubbles in the epoxy floor.

 1. Porous slab

-This is probably one of the largest causes of bubbles.
-No two concrete slabs are the same and when applying high build coats it is absolutely crucial that the slab has been properly sealed with primer.
-If you find that the slab has absorbed the primer, always go for a second coat of primer or an intermediate base-coat just to ensure that the concrete has been properly sealed off.
+This is perhaps the largest cause of bubbles.
+No two concrete slabs are the same.
+When you apply a high build epoxy coating, the slab must properly sealed with primer.
+If you find that the slab has absorbed the primer, you should a second coat of primer.

 2. Presence of humidity and moisture